 Cystic fibrosis is one of the most common genetically transmitted diseases.
 It affects about 30,000 people in the United States.
-Double lung transplant can extend and improve quality of life for patients with cystic fibrosis.
+Double-lung transplant can extend and improve quality of life for people with cystic fibrosis.

 Learn how this simultaneous approach can reduce the risk of infection and pneumonia, while allowing patients to recover more quickly.

 Video content outline: Introduction Progression of cystic fibrosis (0:28) Sequential double-lung transplant technique (1:21) Simultaneous double-lung transplant technique (2:07) Medical management of people with cystic fibrosis (3:50) Mayo Clinic's cystic fibrosis legacy (4:27) The future of lung transplantation (4:47)